-July is UV Awareness Month, reminding us to protect our skin and eyes from the damaging effects of the sun.
+July is Ultraviolet Awareness Month, reminding us to protect our skin and eyes from the damaging effects of the sun.
 UV light (aka Ultraviolet Radiation) is a form of non-ionizing radiation.
 According to the CDC and EPA, while UV light provides some benefits including the production of Vitamin D, overexposure leads to burns, premature aging and skin cancer.

 UV Index Forecast